Grid data sharing explained

 Support for DERs

 Applications using CleanGrid in Germany, utilizing its Identity and Access Management (IAM) and Secure Execution Environment features, have been able to cut the time needed to interconnect DERs with the grid.
-For new DER installation projects powered by CleanGrid, the installation project planning cycles could be cut by up to 90%.
+For new DER installation projects powered by CleanGrid, the timeline for project planning can see reductions by up to 90%.

 We help create efficiencies

-Grid data sharing can be one of the most powerful tools available in the drive for a clean energy world.
-Though it does face significant obstacles, these can be overcome through the use of secure data exchange platforms.
-Intertrust Platform, as has been proven through CleanGrid, can create the fast and effective data sharing environments that are essential for creating efficiencies in the energy ecosphere.
+Grid data sharing is among the most powerful tools available in drive for a clean energy world.
+Though it does face significant obstacles, these can be overcome through the use of secure data exchange technology.
+Intertrust Platform, as proven through CleanGrid, creates fast and effective data sharing environments, essential for uncovering new efficiencies in the energy ecosphere.

-To find out more about how Intertrust Platform has been enabling grid data sharing that complies with all relevant data regulations, download the whitepaper or talk to our team.
+To find out more about how Intertrust technology enables grid data sharing and complies with all relevant data regulations, download the white paper or talk to our team.

 Share